microsoft/OpenAIWorkshop/scenarios/powerapp_and_python/powerapp.md

      ![](./images/canves-play.png)

-16. If you get a popup asking to start a free trial, click on **Star a Free Trial**, then on **You need a Power Apps license to use this app** window select **Start a 30-day trail**. choose your region from the drop down menu and click on **Get started** button wait for 2-3 minutes It might take to start the trial.
+16. If you get a popup asking to start a free trial, click on **Star a Free Trial**, then on **You need a Power Apps license to use this app** window select **Start a 30-day trial**. choose your region from the drop-down menu and click on the **Get started** button wait for 2-3 minutes It might take to start the trial.

 17. In the **Canvas**, click on **Summary** **(1)** button and verify the **auto-filled text** **(2)**.
 Then click on the **Submit** **(3)** button to get the desired **Summary** **(4)**.

      ![](./images/canves-output.png)

     > **Note**: You can try the other available options in the portal, i.e., **SQL**, **ClassifyText**, **Parse**, and **Classify**.